CodeForAfrica/AlertME/INSTALL.md

 ### Server Configuration

-We recommend setting up with [Debian Wheezy](https://www.debian.org/releases/wheezy/). #GreenAlert will though be able to run on any system setup that meets the [requirements](#requirements).
+We recommend setting up with [Debian Wheezy](https://www.debian.org/releases/wheezy/). #AlertME will though be able to run on any system setup that meets the [requirements](#requirements).

 ##### 1. Install LEMP Stack